 If you have allergic asthma and are allergic to tree pollen, you might also have asthma symptoms while the trees are pollinating.

-Tree pollen is finer than other pollens.
-Because of this, the wind can carry it for miles.
-These light, dry grains easily find their way to your sinuses, lungs and eyes, making them hard to avoid.
+Tree pollen is light so the wind can carry it for miles.
+These light, dry grains easily find their way to your sinuses, lungs, and eyes, making them hard to avoid.

 What Trees Cause the Most Symptoms?